Monica Maurice: Personal life and interests

 Monica Maurice married a Canadian doctor, Arthur Newton Jackson (1904–1985), on 18 June 1938, the Chapel of Our Lady on Rotherham Bridge in South Yorkshire; they had two sons, William and John, and one daughter, Willa.
 At her wedding she wore a fashionable red silk gauze dress, a bold choice for the time, and which is now in the collection of the Victoria and Albert Museum, London.

 She had a passion for cars and planes, qualified as a pilot in early 1935, and was the first woman in Sheffield to obtain the 'A' certificate of the Air Ministry.
 Maurice was known for her insistence on a high level of cleanliness in the lamp rooms she managed and once told a story against herself.
 Staff had discovered she was learning to fly and a lamp man said “you know, I don’t know ‘as I ‘old with this ‘ere flying.
 One time I used to know when Miss Maurice was in the district, and now where never I ‘ears an aeroplane I comes over all of a sweat like and starts polishing.”

 In December 1935, The Woman Engineer noted that she 'is now practising advanced aerobatics as weekend recreation.
 Incidentally, she is a good horse-woman and keen on swimming and dancing.'
 Her obituary recorded that she also had an insatiable passion for cars and that by the 1930s she would race a friend to the York Aviation Flying Club at Sherburn in Elmet, North Yorkshire, of which she was a member.
 She was a friend of the aviator Amy Johnson, delivering a speech proposing her for re-election as President of WES in 1936.

 Miss Maurice's portrait was painted by Slade educated artist Janet Patterson in the 1980s after she visited her at Wolf Lamp Company offices on Saxone Road, Sheffield.
 It shows her sitting in her office at the company works.
 The watercolour hung in Miss Maurice's office for some time and was later exhibited in the Morley Gallery in London and in the former Mappin Art Gallery in Sheffield in 1986.
 Sheffield Museums Trust acquired the painting for their collection in 2017 and it is currently on display in the Graves Art Gallery in Sheffield.
 Patterson is married to Maurice's son William.

+Commemoration

+A blue plaque commemorating the life and work of Maurice was unveiled on the wall of the Wolf Safety Lamp building in May 2025.